-Whether you plan to start your career soon or you are already well established in your profession, defining goals for the future means your likelihood of reaching success will skyrocket.
+Whether you plan to start your career soon or you are already well established in your profession, defining goals for the future helps you focus your attention and increase your likelihood of success.

 Asking for examples of long-term career goals is one of the most common interview questions.
 Having a firm grasp on your long-term career goals shows potential employers that you’re serious and intend to stay for the long haul.
-That’s an important quality in a world where the average employee only stays 4.2 years with a company.
-Millennials stay around half that amount of time.
+This is an important quality in a world where the average employee only stays with a company for about four years.
+This tenure decreases for younger workers.

-If you have a job interview coming up, or you simply want to ponder the next five to 10 years of your career, our large list of long-term career goal examples can help set you on the right path.
+If you have a job interview coming up, or if you simply want to think seriously about the next five to 10 years of your career, our large list of long-term career goal examples can help set you on the right path.